pySRURGS/pySRURGS/README.md

 Inside the csv, the dependent variable should be the rightmost column.
 Do not use special characters or spaces in variable names.

+The config.py file defines the number of fitting parameters, the number of permitted binary trees through which we search, and the types of functions permitted in the search space.

 USAGE:
 pySRURGS.py $path_to_csv $max_num_evals

 ARGUMENTS
 1. path_to_csv - An absolute or relative file path to the csv file.
 2. max_num_evals - An integer: The number of equations which will be considered in the search.
 ```

 ### An example